 Read the excerpt below.
 If you like what you read …

-Buy the book for just $1.99, and support a great cause too.
+Buy the book and support a great cause too.
 As mentioned in the video, 5% of proceeds from the first month’s sales go to L’Arche Washington DC, an amazing caregiving organization that provides homes for life for adults with special needs.
 Also, please …

 Share the news with those in your network.
 (Friends, family, nosy neighbor.)